Types of Income the IRS Doesn't Tax: What to Know for 2025

 Which states have no income tax?

-If you live in one of the nine states without personal income tax — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming — you won't be taxed on your earned income at the state level.
+If you live in one of the nine states without personal income tax — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — you won't be taxed on your earned income at the state level.

 - New Hampshire eliminated its interest and dividend income tax.

-Additionally, while some portion of your Social Security payments may be subject to federal tax, most states don't tax Social Security income.
+Additionally, while some portion of your Social Security payments might be subject to federal tax, most states don't tax Social Security income.
 For more information, see Kiplinger's list of states that still tax Social Security.

 Note: This item first appeared in Kiplinger’s Retirement Report, our popular monthly periodical that covers key concerns of affluent older Americans who are retired or preparing for retirement.
 Subscribe for retirement advice that’s right on the money.